Virginia school forfeits football game over racial slur post

 The videos appear to be made at an off-campus party, but Parish says students could still be disciplined.

-The videos were posted Thursday to Snapchat, then quickly to spread to Twitter and other online platforms.
+The videos were posted Thursday to Snapchat, then quickly spread to Twitter and other online platforms.

 Information from: The Virginian-Pilot, http://pilotonline.com